 About Financial Aid & Student Financial Services

 Many things can influence the costs of attending college.
-At CSULB, students are given a cost of attendance – which reflects the estimated expenses for the nine-month academic year.
+At CSULB, students are given a cost of attendance, which reflects the estimated expenses for the fall and spring semesters.
 This information is based on the academic program of the student and their housing plans as indicated on their financial aid application.

 Undergraduate Aid Programs